GothenburgBitFactory/holidata/.github/ISSUE_TEMPLATE/locale-request.md

 ---
 name: Locale request
 about: Request a new locale
-title: Add locale for LANG-COUNTRY
+title: 'Add locale for LANG-COUNTRY'
-labels: ''
+labels: 'locale'
 assignees: ''

 ---